info

 Planning for the future can bear fruit, even if the worst doesn’t come to pass.

 When reviewing your wealth plan ahead of these changes, it’s important to keep in mind that the goal isn’t to create a plan perfectly suited for a specific environment.
 Rather, it’s to create an all-weather plan designed to meet your needs even in a variety of scenarios.
 Balancing your risk against your expected return is always critical — as great as it can feel to see an aggressive position pay off, the pain of loss on an ill-considered choice is often keener.
-Your final plan should be designed to work no matter which direction the tax regime shakes out after 2025.
+Your final plan should be designed to work no matter which way the tax regime shakes out in 2026.

 Anne Gifford Ewing is a senior trust and estate specialist with Capital Group Private Client Services, focusing on trust, estate, tax and personal planning matters.
 Anne spent more than a decade in private legal practice at Gifford, Dearing & Abernathy, LLP in Los Angeles, during which time she was recognized as Certified Specialist in Estate Planning, Trust & Probate Law by the California Board of Legal Specialization of the State Bar of California.